Ubbi vs Diaper Genie: Which Diaper Pail Is Worth It?

 Ubbi Steel Diaper Pail

-Specs at a glance: Fully powder-coated steel body, inside and out (not just a steel shell around a plastic liner) · sliding lid with a rubber gasket seal for odor lock · fits any standard 13-gallon kitchen trash bag, no proprietary refills · ours is the white one, though it’s listed in a few other colors too.
-Ours holds about two to three days of diapers before we take the bag out, and it comes up to about knee height standing in the corner of the nursery.
+It’s a fully powder-coated steel body, inside and out, not just a steel shell around a plastic liner.
+It has a sliding lid and a rubber gasket seal for odor lock.
+It fits any standard 13-gallon kitchen trash bag with no proprietary refills, and ours is the blue one, though it’s listed in a few other colors too.
+In practice, ours holds about 45 to 50 diapers before we take the bag out.
+That stretches across roughly five to six days, since the daily count varies, and it comes up to about knee height standing in the corner of the nursery.

 What we like